hms-dbmi/viv/README.md

 ## 🏗️  Development

 This repo is a monorepo using pnpm workspaces.
-The package manager used to install and link dependncies _must_ be [`pnpm`](https://pnpm.io/).
+The package manager used to install and link dependencies _must_ be [`pnpm`](https://pnpm.io/).

 Each folder under `packages/` are a published as a separate packages on npm under the `@vivjs` scope.
 The top-level package `@hms-dbmi/viv` exports from these dependencies.